C 05 Xmas Eve

 tremble, tremble all the earth.

-Tell the whole world it has a God.
+Tell the whole world it does have a God.

 Life is undergirded with values